 - The total compulsory instruction time throughout primary and lower secondary education varies widely from country to country (Figure 4).
 Across the OECD, over the course of primary and lower secondary education, compulsory instruction time totals an average of 7 634 hours, distributed over nine grades.
-In Australia, the total compulsory instruction time is higher, at 11 000 hours, over 11 grades. - On average across OECD countries, 25% of the compulsory instruction time in primary education is devoted to reading, writing and literature and 16% to mathematics.
+In Canada, the total compulsory instruction time is higher, at 8 305 hours, over nine grades. - On average across OECD countries, 25% of the compulsory instruction time in primary education is devoted to reading, writing and literature and 16% to mathematics.
 In lower secondary education, the share is 15% for reading, writing and literature and 13% for mathematics.
-Australia is one of the few countries where there is no fixed share of instruction time spent on reading, writing and literature or mathematics at one or both of these levels.
+Canada is one of the few countries where there is no fixed share of instruction time spent on reading, writing and literature or mathematics at one or both of these levels. - Teachers' salaries are an important determinant of the attractiveness of the teaching profession, but they also represent the single largest expenditure category in formal education.
+In most OECD countries, the salaries of teachers in public educational institutions increase with the level of education they teach, and also with experience.
+On average, annual statutory salaries for upper secondary teachers in general programmes with the most prevalent qualification and 15 years of experience are USD 53 456 across the OECD.
+In Canada, the corresponding salary adjusted for purchasing power is USD 72 734, which is equivalent to CAD 96 464. - Between 2015 and 2022, statutory salaries of upper secondary teachers in general programmes (with the most prevalent qualification and 15 years of experience) declined in real terms in roughly half of all OECD countries with available data.
+In Canada, upper secondary teachers' salaries decreased by 2% between 2015 and 2022.

-6 | AUSTRALIA - COUNTRY NOTE
+6 | CANADA - COUNTRY NOTE